 A - Tuning requires a lot of listening to small variances in the sound of the strings.
 Below is a list of a few things that can make it difficult to hear the piano during tuning:

-Running water makes a type of "white noise" that masks the ability to clearly distinguish one frequency from another.
+Running water or a fan will produce a type of "white noise" that masks the ability to clearly distinguish one frequency from another.
 Therefore, washing dishes while I'm tuning can be a problem.
 Fans and ceiling fans must be turned off.

 Vacuum cleaner noise is similar to running water.